#

 St Helens' Development

-Affordable housing provider Torus has recently received 45 new homes across two developments in St Helens, representing a total investment of £6.6 million.Constructed by Torus's own construction arm, HMS, these developments mark a significant contribution to the Liverpool city region's housing landscape, with a total of 251 homes delivered by HMS for Torus in 2024 so far.
+Affordable housing provider Torus has recently received 45 new homes across two developments in St Helens, representing a total investment of £6.6 million.Constructed by Torus's own construction arm, HMS, these developments mark a significant contribution to the Liverpool city region's housing landscape, with a total of 251 homes delivered by HMS for Torus in 2024.
 Collaborating with Homes England and St Helens Council, Torus has transformed the Grange Park site in Thatto Heath, investing £4.9 million to regenerate the area and deliver 30 new homes.
 Additionally, Railway Court, formerly the site of the Railway Inn, has been completely redeveloped with an investment of £1.7 million, resulting in 15 new apartments in Earlestown.

 The Keel